wrnas/OpenTangYuan/docs/api.md

 }
 ```

-This endpoint is intended for platforms that can only pass string parameters or cannot conveniently represent deeply nested JSON objects.
+This endpoint is intended for external agent platforms that can only pass string parameters, expose tool calls through simplified JSON fields, or cannot conveniently represent deeply nested request objects.
+Coze is the original compatibility target, which is why the endpoint name ends with `ForCoze`; the same compatibility form can also be used by platforms such as Dify when their tool-parameter configuration requires it.

+After the wrapper JSON is deserialized, the request is handled by the same underlying skill/workflow execution logic used by `ExecuteSkill`.
+The compatibility endpoint changes request packaging and parsing; it does not define a separate workflow engine, policy model, or local-skill implementation.

 ## 10. Workflow Steps and Context